vitroid/CountRings/temp_README.md

 * Our definition is different from King's K ring.
 [King1991]
 * Our definition is different from Goetzke's strong ring.
 We do not care the strength.
 [Goetzke1991]
 * Our definition is different from that of Camisasca's.
 They count too much 5-membered rings.
 [Camisasca2019]
-* Probably somebody has already defined it.
+* Probably somebody has already made the same definition.
 Let me know if you find that.

 ## Usage